Yankees vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the underdog in five of their past 10 games and have gone 1-4 in those contests.
+- The Yankees have played as the favorite in five of their past 10 games and have gone 3-2 in those contests.

-- When it comes to the total, the Yankees and their opponents are 4-5-1 in their last 10 games.

-- Oddsmakers have not posted a runline in any of the Yankees' past 10 contests.

 Yankees Betting Records & Stats

-- The Yankees have won in one of the eight contests they have been named as odds-on underdogs this year.
+- The Yankees have won 16 of the 25 games they were favored on the moneyline this season (64%).

-- New York has played as an underdog of +155 or more once this season and lost that game.
+- When it has played as moneyline favorites with odds of -120 or shorter, New York has a 14-9 record (winning 60.9% of its games).

+- Based on this game's moneyline, the Yankees have an implied win probability of 54.5%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.